jaaniles/lovecalc/README.md

 #### ENSURE YOU HAVE THE FOLLOWING

 - Node 15
-- Typescript ^4.1.2 (Projact has this dependency) for React 17
+- Typescript ^4.1.2 (Project has this dependency) for React 17
 - Use Typescript of this project (bottom right and change typescript version to the one in this project)
 - Read section `Developing project` below